 Sarah Mesle is Senior Humanities Editor at the Los Angeles Review of Books and faculty at USC.
 She teaches and writes about literary history, the long history of the popular novel, and, also, Game of Thrones.

-Sarah Blackwood researches and teaches nineteenth-century American literature and visual culture and is assistant professor of English and director of the American Studies Program at Pace University.
+Sarah Blackwood researches and teaches nineteenth-century American literature and visual culture and is associate professor of English and director of the American Studies Program at Pace University.
 She has also written about contemporary American popular culture for various publications, including The Awl, The Hairpin, the Los Angeles Review of Books, and Television Without Pity.

 Together, they are: Sarahs.